Pckttt/open-skoda-bugs/README.md

 There's no source code or pull requests here.

-> 🇨🇿 Not an Eglish speaker?
+> Not an English speaker?
 Můžete [nahlásit problém v češtině](https://github.com/jansequens/open-skoda-bugs/issues/new/choose).

 ## Why?
 You value Škoda vehicles but notice the software isn’t always up to par, which can pull the overall experience down.